 In a swift and breathtaking narrative, Cahalan tells the astonishing true story of her descent into madness, her family’s inspiring faith in her, and the lifesaving diagnosis that nearly didn’t happen.

-This is a used copy in good condition with some light general wear.
+This is a used copy in very good condition.

 By Susannah Cahalan.
 Paperback.
 266 pages.
 Published by Simon & Schuster, 2013.